aantsa/reaktor-warehouse-assignment-2021/README.md

 [Backend repo](https://github.com/aantsa/reaktor-warehouse-assignment-backend).

-The app is live on [Heroku](https://reaktor-warehouse-assignment.herokuapp.com/) [10.12.2022] not live anymore, since Heroku is not free anymore.
+The app is live on [Heroku](https://reaktor-warehouse-assignment.herokuapp.com/)

+edit: [10.12.2022] not live anymore, since Heroku is not free anymore.

 I created a working app for warehouse workers to fetch live data from two different legacy APIs.
 This web app is created using mean-stack.
 MongoDB as a database, backend using node.js and express and the client side is created with angular and bootstrap.